 The limits of HDTV aren't really technologically mandated -- they're biologically dictated.
 If a human being can't tell the difference between a 26-inch (66-centimeter) picture that has fewer than 1,000,000 pixels and another that has 12,065,000 pixels, there's no point in pushing the technology further.
 For the average consumer, a 1080-pixel resolution will probably be enough.
 As is the case with many things in life, more does not always equal better.

-Learn more about HDTV technology by following the links on the next page.
+Learn more about HDTV technology by following the links below.